 Slow Cooker Beef And Noodles Recipe

 Just in time for cold weather, this beef pasta dish is from The Magical Slow Cooker, where it’s Sarah’s mission to provide you with accessible weeknight meals.
-This mostly hands-off fall comfort dish is beefy with tender noodles and sure to bring them back for seconds and thirds.
+This comforting mostly hands-off dish is beefy with tender noodles and sure to bring them back for seconds and thirds.

 The irresistible beef flavor is enhanced with Worcestershire sauce and bouillon cubes.
 Ooh, wee!